 I sometimes wonder…

 Was my son’s August 27th arrival a “wink” from my dad.

 Was this a sign my beloved dad was communicating after his death?

 I’m not very “woo woo” about things like spirits visiting us.

 But I’m writing this essay today because I recently received another wink from the universe.

-And so I am writing this essay today – as a tribute to my dad- and as a wink right back.
+I am writing this essay today – as a tribute to my dad.

-I know my son would have loved his grandfather – if he had met him.
+Often I think about how much my son would have loved his grandfather – if he had met him.

 And I know you all would have loved him too.

 This essay is my way of introducing my dad to all of you who are here on my site today.